blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 }
 ```

-The two types do not share any properties, which establishes compatibility.
+The two types do not share any top-level defined constraints on properties or links, which establishes compatibility.
 It is possible to coerce an instance of `Employee` into an instance of `Person` as the properties compose and are compatible.
 For example, we may have the following `Employee` instance:

 ```json